 Nancy Drew… Reporter, Warner Bros.
 1939

 The second film is based on the Nancy Drew character in general without pulling from any of the specific novels as source material—a move the rest of the series followed.
 Bonita Granville returns as the young detective and while reviews were initially mixed, the film played with other elements that make it fun to revisit.
-It’s the only Nancy Drew film to include musical number and shows a young Ned stripped to the waist in a risqué (for the time) boxing scene.
+It’s the only Nancy Drew film to include musical numbers and shows a young Ned stripped to the waist in a risqué (for the time) boxing scene.
 Of the four original films, Reporter remains the highest rated.

 Nancy Drew and the Hidden Staircase, Warner Bros 2019

 The Hidden Staircase is the most popular Nancy Drew novel in the series, so it makes sense that this was the story chosen to reintroduce Nancy on the big screen.
-Nancy is played by Sophia Lillis and is focused far more in developing the characters than on the mystery.
+Nancy is played by Sophia Lillis and is focused far more on developing the characters than on the mystery.
 Fans and critics loved how relatable Nancy stayed while also bringing her to life in a way that felt directly taken from the pages of the novels.
-It remains one of the higher rated adaptations.
+It remains one of the higher-rated adaptations.

 Nancy Drew, CW 2019

 On the surface, this version of Nancy Drew might feel like it deviates the most.
 Again, we meet Nancy—played by Kennedy McMann—as an adult heading off to college.
 But where the other versions showed Nancy as plucky and cheerful, this series leans towards the darker, creepier elements of the murder mystery genre.
 There are even supernatural elements, though they are subtle.
-Critics and viewers have strongly identified with this version of Nancy as being both true to the original while adding modern attributes in a fresh, interesting way.
+Critics and viewers have strongly identified with this version of Nancy as being true to the original while adding modern attributes in a fresh, interesting way.
 This series has managed to get rid of the more dated aspects of the story while keeping Nancy as the resourceful, brave, determined heroine her fans have always known her to be.

 Featured still from Nancy Drew via The CW